influxdata/docs-v2/content/influxdb/cloud-serverless/reference/regions.md

 ---
-title: InfluxDB Cloud regions
+title: InfluxDB Cloud Serverless regions
 description: >
-  InfluxDB Cloud is available on multiple cloud providers and in multiple regions.
+  InfluxDB Cloud Serverless is available on multiple cloud providers and in multiple regions.
-  Each region has a unique InfluxDB Cloud URL and API endpoint.
+  Each region has a unique URL and API endpoint.
 aliases:
   - /influxdb/cloud-serverless/reference/urls/
 weight: 106